Jones of New Park

 Sarah Ashton of Moreton, Thornbury died on 18 October 1887 aged 72 (Reg Gen Dec Qtr 1887 Thornbury 6a 145).
 Probate was granted to Mary Jane Bridgewater, wife of Edward Bridgewater of 42 Aubert Park, Highbury, Middx, daughter and only next of kin.
 Her effects were worth £525 17s 6d.

-Mary Jane Ashton had married Edward Bridgewater in 1864 in Torrington.
+Mary Jane Ashton had married Edward Bridgewater on 19 March 1864 at Great Torrington.
+They had no children.
 In 1871, 42 year old Edward, a glove manufacturer and is 26 year old wife Mary Jane were living at 6 College Hill, Islington with Matilda Longe, a 22 year old general servant.
 In 1881 Edward Bridgewater, now described as a glove importer was living with his wife Mary at 6 Aubert Street, Finsbury and 22 year old general servant, Priscilla Bell.

 By 1891 Edward, aged 63, had retired and he and his 46 year old wife Mary Jane were staying with Thomas Day Till and his wife Mary.
 Mary Till was the daughter of William Wetmore and Mary Jones (see above and Appendix I - Subsection 1) and as such was Mary Jane Ashton's cousin.
 By 1901 Edward and Mary Jane Bridgewater had moved to Upper Morton, Thornbury.
 In 1911, Edward, now aged 82 and his 66 year old wife were living at 3 Combe Park, Weston, Bath with two servants, a cook and housemaid.